Kapouett/tes3mp-battle-royale/README.md

 This is far from finished, so I won't write anything useful here for now.

-testBR.lua is the file with all the code, and some custom spells and map tiles whicch are neede for code to work are also provided.
+scripts/custom/testBR.lua is the file with most of the code. scripts/custom/testBRLootManager.lua manages loot tables and loot spawning logic. data contains images to draw fog on the map and custom records needed for the script to work.

-And some changes have to be made in config.lua, for example chhanging the default respawn point.
+## Usage
+Drop the script and data folders in your server folder and add `require("custom/testBR")` to scripts/customScripts.lua.

+## Recommended changes to config.lua
+- allowWildernessRest = false
+- config.allowWait = false
+- shareMapExploration = false
+- respawnAtImperialShrine = false
+- respawnAtTribunalTemple = false
+- playersRespawn = true
+- bountyResetOnDeath = true
+- bountyDeathPenalty = false